mmbman/Katagiri/1988-12-24-Devotion-Walking-Alone-with-Open-Heart.md

 > walks alone

 [The tranquil sage] walks alone, step by step, because in the moment, you are alone.
 Life or death occurs in the moment.
 In other words, life and death are nothing but the moment; that’s it.
-We don’t believe life is the moment, because in our lives there are lots of choices, but if you see death, immediately you can taste it: death is exactly the moment.
+We don’t believe life is the moment, because in our lives there are lots of choices; but if you see death, immediately you can taste it: death is exactly the moment.
 Death is not something you can think of objectively.
 Death is nothing objective; you must be *there*, exactly.
 That is a moment.

 Death is nothing but the momentum of energy, life is the momentum of energy, connected with all sentient beings without exception.
 That’s enormous energies; you can never control it.
 So you have to walk alone, right in the middle of the moment.
 That’s it; that’s all you can do.
 Even if I give you a wonderful Buddha’s statement before you die, you can accept it, but still you walk alone.